idrsdev/streamlit-react-flask/README.md

 }
 ```

-To send value back to python from react using `Streamlit.setComponentValue(x)`.
-This is the
+To return value back to python from react the method `Streamlit.setComponentValue(<x>)` is utilized.
 ```
 //These components return value to streamlit e.g useEffect etc const onChange = (option) => {